Photos of churches in and around the Malvern Hills

 St Peter Powick which is part of the benefice of Powick and Guarlford and Madresfield with Newland, lies to the north of Malvern.
 At Powick village, bear right at the one way system taking the road to Callow End.
 Immediately on your left is a narrow drive leading to the church.
 From the lychgate you will see an impressive bell tower.
 The photo below shows the south side of the church viewed from the churchyard.

-The church is considerably larger than the photo implies, the chancel being hidden by the tree on the right.
-The church has a team of bell ringers and a surprisingly large churchyard.
+The church is considerably larger than perhaps the photo implies; it has a team of bell ringers and a surprisingly large churchyard.

 Parts of the church are thought to date back to the 12th century but you will be glad to know at the south east corner of the church there are modern kitchen and toilet facilities!